diogogomesaraujo/implementation_of_programming_languages/fun-secd-compiler/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-This repository contains a compiler from an extended call-by-value λ-Calculus to SECD-machine instructions.
+This repository contains a compiler from an extended call-by-value λ-Calculus to SECD-machine instructions and a stack machine that runs the compiled code.
+To learn more about the implementation read the [report](./report.pdf).
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Getting Started